 Thuram’s father left when he was still an infant.
 As an adult he has met his father once, but largely derides him and thinks of him as “insignificant” in his life.

-By now, largely because of the hard work of his mother, he found himself playing football on the streets of Fontainebleau, a difficult suburb in the neglected south east of the capital.
+Largely because of the hard work of his mother, he found himself playing football on the streets of Fontainebleau, a difficult suburb in the neglected south-east of the capital.
 He played happily with friends that were the children of migrants from all over the world and, although his surroundings were not the nicest that Paris has to offer, he was happy.

 By 1991 he had traded the streets of Paris for the grandeur of Monaco, where he started his professional career.
 It was here that he first caught the eye of onlookers around the country.
 His solid defensive displays were a product of fantastic athleticism and an innate ability to read the game.

 Around this time France was going through a disappointing time on the international stage, one that would eventually lead to them failing to qualify for the 1994 World Cup.
 Thuram was one of a number of young French players that had long been earmarked as ones for the future and, in the aftermath of such a disappointment, the time was right to give the new generation a chance.
 And so, in only Aimé Jacquet’s fourth game in charge, he gave Thuram and a certain Zinedine Zidane their debuts.
 Although he had no idea at the time, Jacquet had given debuts to two players that would form the spine of one of football’s all-time best international teams.

 Back on the club scene, Thuram’s assured performances had the caught the eye of many, but ultimately it was Parma who won the race for his signature.
 Led by Carlo Ancelotti, the club were building something special and Thuram was added to a talented group that already consisted of the likes of Fabio Cannavaro, Gianluigi Buffon and Hernán Crespo.